sallihin/olaola/README.md

 ## Roadblocks
 * While **Repeat Music** (onLoop) was relatively uneventful, creating **Shuffle Music** (onShuffle) was so much harder than I thought.
 Some of the key items I learnt from this includes;

-    - Clicking onLoop or onShuffle should cancel the other operator Logically, there is no way to keep repeating the song and yet randomize the next song at the same time.
+    - Clicking onLoop or onShuffle should cancel the other operator.
+Logically, there is no way to keep repeating the song and yet randomize the next song at the same time.

         ```
         public void randomSong(View view)
             {